nasa/Common-Metadata-Repository/search-app/docs/api.md

 </results>
 ```

-Tagging allows arbitrary sets of collections to be grouped under a single namespaced value.
-The sets of collections can be recalled later when searching by tag fields.

-Tags have the following fields:

-* tag_key (REQUIRED): free text specifying the key of the tag.
-Tag key cannot contain `/` character.
-Tag key is case-insensitive, it is always saved in lower case.
-When it is specified as mixed case, CMR will convert it into lower case.
-It normally consists of the name of the organization or the project who created the tag followed by a dot and the name of the tag.
-For example, org.ceos.wgiss.cwic.quality.
-The maximum length for tag key is 1030 characters.
-* description (OPTIONAL): a free text description of what this tag is and / or how it is used.
-The maximum length for description is 4000 characters.
-* originator_id (REQUIRED): the Earthdata Login ID of the person who created the tag.

 ### <a name="deleted-granules"></a> Find granules that have been deleted after a given date

 To support metadata harvesting, a harvesting client can search CMR for granules that are deleted after a given date.
 The only search parameter supported is `revision_date` and its format is slightly different from the `revision_date` parameter in regular granule search in that only one revision date can be provided and it can only be a starting date, not a date range.
 The only supported result format is json.
 The revision_date is limited to 1 year in the past.